Choose a healthy diet and learn how carbohydrates affect your blood glucose level.

 - all types of rice, pasta, noodles and couscous

 - foods made with flour such as pizzas, quiches and pies

 - fruit, fruit juice, milk and yogurt - these contain natural carbohydrates or sugars

 - high sugar foods, such as sugar, jams, honey, marmalade, full sugar fizzy drinks and dilutable drinks

 - many desserts, such as jelly, ice cream, tarts, pies and buns

 - cakes, biscuits, sweets and chocolate

-Consider reducing the amount of carbohydrate you are eating in a meal or snack.
-For example, reduce the number of potatoes you eat with dinner - eat more vegetables or salad instead.
+Consider reducing the amount of carbohydrates you are eating in a meal or snack.
+For example, reduce the number of potatoes you eat with dinner.
+Eat more vegetables or salad instead.

-To help reduce the amount of carbohydrate you take in consider sugar-free alternatives to high-sugar foods.
-For example, choose sugar-free alternatives to full-sugar fizzy drinks, such as water, or products labelled as diet, 0% or zero.
+To help reduce the amount of carbohydrate you take in, consider sugar-free alternatives to high-sugar foods.
+Choose sugar-free alternatives to full-sugar fizzy drinks.
+For example, water or products labelled as diet, 0% or zero.
 The amount of carbohydrate stated on the food label should be almost zero.